 Sex is an act that can take on many forms.
 Some prefer it light and sweet; others like it best when there’s some light hair pulling or spanking.
 Many entertain a number of different styles depending on their mood.
 The best sex is that that is fluid and evolving, and, because variety is the spice of life, pretty much anything can find its way into the bedroom like, say, the term “Daddy.”
 It’s popular today for a partner to call — or be called —“Daddy.”
-Hell, Twitter is full of people remarking that, for instance, Jude Law is “Daddy”.
-But why do some guys like to be called “Daddy” and how did the slang term become so popular?
+Hell, Twitter is full of people remarking that Jude Law is “Daddy”, Dr. Fauci is “Daddy,” all day long.
+But why do some guys like to be called “Daddy,” why do some girls like to call men daddy, and how did the slang term become so popular?

 Now, it’s unclear just when “daddy” found its way into the sexual lexicon, but some suspect it’s been in use for a lot longer than one might assume.